hardytool/server/src/assets/rules.md

        - Continued all chat after a “no all chat” request by either team will result in a forfeit against the offending team for that game.
        - Caster all chat is still strictly prohibited at all times!
      - Teams will coin flip for choice of side/pick, winner of the flip has first choice game 1 and loser has first choice game 2.
-     - Captains are required to submit results from their matches to the Captain section of rd2l.com within 24 hours if the match was not ticketed.
-If matches cannot not ticketed due to an unforeseen issue, a screenshot of the score screen will suffice.
+     - Captains are required to ticket all official matches.
+If matches cannot be ticketed due to an unforeseen issue, a screenshot of the score screen must be sent to an admin within 24 hours of the match.
      - Teams are not allowed to “stream cheat” in any way - no player currently in a game may view a stream of the game, spectate the game, or communicate with anyone doing so.
      - Team members not playing are permitted to be in a caster slot in the lobby if the opposing captain approves, but are not permitted to communicate with their team in any way while spectating.
 Coaches are not allowed in game.
      - Only recognized casters are permitted to be in broadcaster channels during matches.
        - Spectators on is encouraged but a 2 minute delay is required.
 No in-game spectators except admins and authorized casters are allowed in the lobby; they are only allowed to spectate in-client or a twitch stream.
      - Game remakes are permitted if there is a major issue affecting gameplay (major ping increases, heavy packet loss, Steam down).
 Both team captains must agree to remake.
+     - Scripts and Macros are not allowed to be used by any RD2L player in official RD2L matches.
+Players found using these in official matches may have their team retroactively forfeited for the matches in question.
+     - If a game breaking bug is found; admins reserve the right to put out in announcement banning a certain hero or certain usage of a hero if it would cause the game to break.
+If players or teams discover bugs of this nature they should inform an admin.
+Taking advantage of game breaking bugs may result in a forfeit loss.
    - **Regular Season**
      - The regular season is 8 weeks long, with a Captain’s Mode Bo2 each week.
      - Matches are to begin by their division’s scheduled match time each week on the designated server.